 top of page

-• Updated RF exposure requirements to reflect current safety frameworks
+• Updated RF exposure references aligned with current safety frameworks

 • Revised spurious emission limits and test procedures